 James H. Dawdy, III holds a Bachelor’s degree in History with a minor in Philosophy from Arizona State University, and a Juris Doctor degree from the University of New Mexico School of Law.
 There he received the Katherine and Ted Parnall Scholarship for Law as an Instrument of Economic Growth and Social Development and the New Mexico State Bar Real Property Section Scholarship.
 He made both the honor roll and dean’s lists and graduated with Clinical Honors.

-Mr. Dawdy was appointed by the President of the American Bar Association to a third term on the prestigious Central Europe and Eurasia Law Initiative Council of the ABA's Rule of Law Initiative, where he advises on legal training and assistance programs aiming to improve the rule of law in the region.
+Mr. Dawdy was appointed by the President of the American Bar Association to the Central Europe and Eurasia Law Initiative (CEELI) Council of the ABA's Rule of Law Initiative, where he served three terms advising on legal training and assistance programs aiming to improve the rule of law in the region.
 He has also served as a judicial extern to the Honorable Kenneth Gonzales of the United States District Court for the District of New Mexico.

 As a law clerk, Mr. Dawdy was mentored by Jacob Vigil, a Fellow of the American Association for Justice's National College of Advocacy (NCA), a past member of AAJ’s Board of Governors, and an instructor for Gerry Spence's Trial Lawyer College.
 Thus, Mr. Dawdy gained one-on-one instruction in complex litigation from one of the most successful medical malpractice trial attorneys in New Mexico.